jOOQ/jOOQ/.github/ISSUE_TEMPLATE/question.md

 ### Your question:

-Before asking your question, please check out the FAQ too: https://www.jooq.org/faq
+Before asking your question, please check out the FAQ too: https://www.jooq.org/faq.
+Have you considered asking your question on Stack Overflow instead? https://stackoverflow.com/questions/tagged/jooq.
+Many other users might have the same question, and they will find yours (and our answer) much more easily this way.

 ### Versions: